-- Drilling Osisko Metals completed a 3,000 meter winter campaign focused on infill and extension drilling in the Western Zone with the objective of converting the bulk of three high-priority prismatic deposits to the Indicated Resource category.
-A new drilling program is expected to begin in late Q2-2021 with the objective of expanding certain deposits and continuing to advance the infill program. - Hydrogeological Studies and field tests will further refine the hydrogeological model used in the PEA.
-We believe that improvements to the model could lead to substantial water management cost reductions over the life of mine, including initial CAPEX, that will be used in future economic studies. - Updated PEA and MRE With the potential for operational improvements and the incorporation of extension and infill drilling completed in 2020 and to be completed in 2021, Osisko Metals will update the PEA to better reflect sustained positive zinc and lead commodity prices in early 2022.
+- Drilling Osisko Metals completed a 3,000 meter winter drilling campaign focused on infill and extension drilling in the Western Zone with the objective of converting the bulk of three high-priority prismatic deposits to the Indicated Resource category.
+The summer drilling program started in early July with the objective of expanding certain deposits and continuing to advance the infill program. - Hydrogeological Studies and field tests will further refine the hydrogeological model used in the PEA.
+We believe that improvements to the model could lead to substantial water management cost reductions over the life of mine, including initial CAPEX, that will be used in future economic studies. - Updated PEA and MRE With the potential for operational improvements and the incorporation of extension and infill drilling completed in 2020 (subsequent to the release of our MRE) and infill drilling to be completed in 2021, Osisko Metals will update the PEA to better reflect sustained positive zinc and lead commodity prices in early 2022.